readium/readium-css/docs/CSS09-default_fonts.md

 Monospace will resolve to Droid Sans Mono on Android.

-Apple is shipping a monospaced San Fransisco in High Sierra but it is still unclear how you can access it in CSS.
+Apple is shipping a monospaced San Francisco in High Sierra but it is still unclear how you can access it in CSS.

 ### Unicode ranges